Nagyveleg

 Nagyveleg is a village in Fejér county, Hungary.

 Location

 Nagyveleg is 35 km north-west from Székesfehérvár, between the Vértes and Bakony mountains.

 History

-Nagyveleg was first mentioned in a document in 1230.
-During the Ottoman wars the village was destroyed and in 1746 re-founded.
+Nagyveleg is a village that was first mentioned in a document in 1230.
+During the Ottoman wars the village was destroyed.
+However, the village was re-founded in 1746, and it has since developed into a thriving community.